codebyfaisal/portfolios/simpledarkportfolio/README.md

 ## How to Use

-1. Download the zip file
+1. Clone this repository.
-2. Extract files in your Computer.
+2. Open the respective HTML files in your preferred web browser.
+3. Explore the different pages and interactions to experience the website.

+## Future Improvements

+- Incorporate JavaScript to add more interactive elements.
+- Implement responsiveness for various screen sizes and devices.
+- Enhance accessibility features for a better user experience.

 Feel free to contribute or provide feedback!